macedojleo/BDH/README.md

 ### [Defining thresholds](#thresholds)

-Open the BDH file using your favorite text editor and edit the following lines to setting up the FS usage thresholds:
+Open the BDH file using your favorite text editor and change the following lines to setting up the FS usage thresholds with your values:

  	Def_major="70";
  	Def_critical="85";